zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

   - Set the value of mpx.zenoss.loc to your Target fqdn/address: myhost.zenoss.loc

 * To force a rebuild, remove the file /root/keystonerc_admin on the Target

+* To debug your variables, there is a special make target called **vars** that will output to /tmp/vars.json.

 Makefile
 =============